thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification SRS Document.md

 be able to deal with multiple requests in quick succession, be actively deployed to the OnTrack System, and have strict requirements for the initial voice file.

-Further, a few different aspects are relied upon for the project to function.
+Furthermore, a few different aspects are relied upon for the project to function.
 These include:

-- OnTrack as a deployment platform.
+- OnTrack as a deployment platform
 - Deployment of the full connected system (OnTrack, plus API, and the Python Container)

-These assumptions assume that OnTrack is used as the deployment platform for the voice verification system, mainly as this is where it is being more properly integrated and developed for.
+These assumptions are that OnTrack is used as the deployment platform for the voice verification system, mainly as this is where it is being more properly integrated and developed for.
 Additionally, for OnTrack to function correctly, the full system (Frontend and API) needs to be deployed and using the Python Container effectively.